- Private Health Insurance Reforms 2019

 Discount for under 30s

 Health funds will have the option to give 18–29 year-olds a discount of up to 10% off the hospital premium (based on their age when they take out the cover).
 Defence Health will offer a Youth discount on our Advantage Hospital Silver Plus, Core Hospital Silver and Everyday Hospital Bronze Plus product.

 Higher hospital excess

 All funds will have the option to offer hospital products that carry a higher excess – up to a maximum of $750 for singles and $1500 for a couple or family.
-We’re not immediately implementing the higher excess, but will be closely monitoring the market and member feedback.
+We’re not immediately implementing a $1500 excess, but will be closely monitoring the market and member feedback.
 We will offer a maximum $750 excess on our Advantage Hospital Silver Plus, Core Hospital Silver and Everyday Hospital Bronze Plus product.